pussinboot/bbwm/notes.md

 changing partition schemes on the fly / promoting partitions to workspaces using gui to edit split ratio
-    this will require me to remove root.overrideredirect(True) temporarily
+    this will require me to remove root.overrideredirect(True) temporarily maybe not actually
+    traverse and find all splits, then drawfun needs to take split as input and keep track of it in order to reset?.. so traverse to get all parents w/ non-empty splits

 more partition schemes..
 multiple workspaces